akajuvonen/clt-demo-cointoss/README.md

 # clt-demo-cointoss

-Demonstration of central limit theorem using simulated coin tosses
+Demonstration of central limit theorem using simulated coin tosses.
+The script plots a bar plot and the corresponding normal distribution.

 # Dependencies